chrisn-au/ninja-poolmanager/README.md

-# NINJA TIMEOFDAY
+# NINJA POOLMANAGER

-A Time of Day state device
+A Ninja Block driver to manager solar hearing on pool - bare bones at the sec

 ## Installation